ForexBrokers.com is committed to the highest ethical standards and reviews services independently. Learn How We Make Money

 Charting: SaxoTraderGO’s charting capabilities are rich with nearly 20 drawing tools and 62 indicators, and – touching on a theme here – closely matches the experience of the platform’s web-based version.
 In addition to syncing watchlists, charts in the SaxoTraderGO mobile app sync with the browser-based version of the platform.
 For example, if you draw trend lines and add indicators in the web version, they will appear in the mobile app (and vice versa).

 Trading tools: Nearly all features found in the web version of the platform are available in the SaxoTraderGO mobile app, including the trade ticket window, watch list and screener features, and all research tabs.
 The platform’s economic calendar, educational videos, market news from top-tier sources such as Dow Jones Newswire, and pattern recognition analysis from Autochartist are all accessible on the mobile app – just as they are on the web version.
-Finally, the options strategy finder comes with 13 predefined strategies that let you easily create related orders for a given instrument.
+Finally, the options strategy finder comes with 13 predefined strategies that let you easily create related multi-leg options orders for a given instrument.

 Feature Saxo logoSaxo